 Hidden Depths: Tomo-chan is good at two things: 1) superb acting and 2) impeccable improv.

 High Turnover Rate: Warning: being the teacher of one of the worst classes in the school may be hazardous to your health.
-Side effects include: madness, suicide attempts, cult-worship, eating disorders, brushes with death, public humiliation and broken arms.
+Side effects include: madness, suicide attempts, cult-worship, eating disorders, brushes with death, public humiliation (which, considering this is Japan, is a Fate Worse than Death) and broken arms.

 Hollywood Healing: Onizuka is able to recover from life-threatening injuries easily, and this surprises the others who emit the hypothesis he could really be an alien or demon.